Richi91/nntools/timit/readme.txt

 - Use frontEnd.py' function CreateNetCDF(default when running frontEnd) to generate netCDF4 data file with preprocessed timit data.
 You will need to adjust timit root path and data store path.
 - Run testNoCTC.py for training a deep BLSTM on preprocessed TIMIT data without CTC, thus on each frame.
 Need HMM, or CTC algorithm for end-to-end training
 - test.py for training deep BLSTM with CTC is deprecated atm, don't use.

+my TODO:
+1) integrate CTC
+2) beamsearch decoding of networks output sequences
+3) remapping from 61 phonemes to 39 "for scoring"